kevinkaske/pooch/README.md

 Now we need to setup the project.
 Run the following command `php vendor/kevinkaske/pooch/setup.php`.
 Congratulations...
 Your project is now ready to go.

-Everything is ready to go except for the database connection library.
-Since MysqliDb is not avalible for install via composer, we will need to install it to the lib directory.
-Simply download [this file](https://raw.githubusercontent.com/joshcam/PHP-MySQLi-Database-Class/master/MysqliDb.php) to the lib directory.

 Welcome to pooch!

 ###Installation Example (OSX or Linux)